AdobeDocs/commerce-webapi/src/pages/graphql/payment-methods/payment-services-minicart.md

 1. Run `syncPaymentOrder` to get payment details and update the quote with shipping, billing, email and phone number details.

-1. Commerce returns these details.
+1. Commerce returns details about the payment order.

 1. Run `setShippingMethodsOnCart` to define the delivery methods for your order.

-1. Commerce returns these details.
+1. Commerce returns details about the delivery methods for your order.

 1. Run `placeOrder`.